 Foul Play at Foul Bay

-Overlooking the Atlantic Ocean on the south-eastern corner of the island is the Barbados Super Gun, a rusting piece of artillery fast disappearing into the undergrowth.
+Overlooking the Atlantic Ocean on the south-eastern corner of the island is the Barbados HARP Gun, a rusting piece of artillery fast disappearing into the undergrowth.

 Firings took place from the early 1960s as often as eight times a night.
 Tremors were felt across Barbados.
 More than 300 Bajans worked on the HARP gun.